-- The Union assisted numerous members with receiving significant back payments due to several and different identified underpayments and situations. - The Union regularly provided advocacy to its members for matters such disciplinaries, payment of wages, allowances and overtime payments as well as helping members clarifying clauses of their agreements.
-In most cases, members have achieved a more satisfactory outcome by bringing the Union in to assist them with resolving their industrial issues. - The Union made several applications to the Western Australian Industrial Relations Commission, the Fair Work Commission, and the Industrial Magistrates Court to resolve employee matters. - The Union also provided legal assistance and industrial advice which has led to several members in receiving financial settlements throughout 2023.
-Due to confidentiality restraints, the Union is unable to provide any specifics about these matters. - Through arrangements that the Union negotiated with several law firms, injured members of the Union were provided with legal advice and representation in relation to workers' compensation matters. - The Union maintained an alliance with a number of other public sector unions and overturned the Government's restrictive Wages Policy, bringing a return to genuine enterprise bargaining to negotiations.
+- The Union assisted numerous members with receiving significant back payments due to several and different identified underpayments and situations. - The Union regularly provided advocacy to its members for matters such disciplinaries, payment of wages, leave requests, allowances and overtime payments as well as helping members clarifying clauses of their agreements.
+In most cases, members have achieved a more satisfactory outcome by bringing the Union in to assist them with resolving their industrial issues. - The Union made several applications to the Western Australian Industrial Relations Commission, the Fair Work Commission, and the Industrial Magistrates Court to resolve employee matters. - The Union also provided legal assistance and industrial advice which has led to several members in receiving financial settlements throughout 2024.
+Due to confidentiality restraints, the Union is unable to provide any specifics about these matters. - Through arrangements that the Union negotiated with several law firms, injured members of the Union were provided with legal advice and representation in relation to workers' compensation, family law, and criminal related matters. - The Union maintained an alliance with a number of other public sector unions and delivered sector wide improvements, such as the introduction of reproductive leave, and access to pro rata long service leave.

-Results of ensuring that rail operators are complying with enterprise agreements, the Industrial Relations Act 1979 (Cth), the Fair Work Act 2009 (Cth), and WHS laws
+Results of ensuring that rail operators are complying with enterprise agreements, the Industrial Relations Act 1979 (Cth), the Fair Work Act 2009 (Cth), and WHS laws;